Ryan-Oblivion/SLE_PE50_pipeline_nf/README.md

 I will add more information here once I develop the pipeline more.
 Now the Pipeline generates the .bam and .bai files and I can add another process to input these files into MACS2 and homer for the cut&run data.

+How the bam files are named: They will use the name of the first read from the two PE reads that were used to create them.
+Followed by the steps used up to that point.
+For example .filt.fastq.gz, shows that filtered fastq.gz PE files were used to finally get the .filt.fastq.gz.bam file.
+(454-Mock-n1-_cut-and-run_S1_L001_R1_001.filt.fastq.gz.bam)